 Michael P. Kelly

-Kelly is a licensed architect and member of the American Institute of Architects (AIA), a certified urban planner and member of the American Planning Association and a LEED Green Associate of the US Green Building Council.
+He is a proven bi-coastal leader in the housing industry, a licensed architect and member of the American Institute of Architects (AIA), a certified urban planner and member of the American Planning Association (AICP) and a LEED Green Associate of the US Green Building Council.

-Kelly, a Ward 4 resident, is married and has three children.
-He received a Bachelor of Arts degree in Architecture and Urban Planning from Princeton University; a Masters of Architecture from the University of California, Berkeley; and a Master of Arts in Education from San Francisco State University.
+The San Francisco, CA native is married with three children and currently resides in Washington, DC.
+He holds a Bachelor of Arts degree in Architecture and Urban Planning from Princeton University; a Masters of Architecture from the University of California, Berkeley; and a Master of Arts in Education from San Francisco State University.

 Director Kelly has several affiliations, some of which includes; serving as a board member for the National Center for Housing and Child Welfare, and Building America Community Development-AFL-CIO Investment Trust.
 He is also a member of the National Organization of African Americans in Housing, National Association of Housing and Redevelopment Officials and Institute of Real Estate Management.